Regina Honu: Tech Needs Girls

+Social Impact

+Honu has pointed out systemic barriers girls face through the education in Ghana, including early marriage, young pregnancy, poverty, and violence that is gender-based.
+She noted that girls in Ghana stay in school for an average of only four years.
+She commended initiatives like girls-only schools launched by Oxfam and the Ghana Education Service, which grew from one school in 2008 to 44 by 2018.
+These efforts contribute to coming closer to gender equality in Ghana’s schooling systems.

 Partnership

 As part of World Autism Day 2018, Honu partnered with Autism Ambassadors of Ghana for an autism awareness session.
 The session helped to create awareness about autism and introduced an Autism Aid App that enable families of children living with autism to access information from experts on how to take care of these kids.

 Personal life

 She married in November 2015 and is now known as Regina Honu.